DeutscheSoft/AWML/sphinx/source/introduction.rst

 trees are denoted by their unique string handle and the prefix of a node for a given handle is set using the attribute ``prefix-<HANDLE>``.
 The default parameter tree with handle ``null`` uses the attribute ``prefix``.

+The documentation of :ref:`collectPrefix` contains more details about how prefixes are combined into a resulting address.

 Backend parameter can be bound to